 You crane your neck one last time to look down at the cloud tops far below.
 Hans is a tiny dot down there but you can make out his broad smile.
 You let go.

 You don’t come to rest a 100 metres below in a crag, a gulley or an out crop and writhe in pain for hours before you die.
 There are no crags or outcrops on this baby.
-You sail through the rarefied air, swiftly attaining terminal velocity and you keep descending at a steady 200kmph, until you hit a ridge at 11000ft, bounce off it and come to rest on the Qogir Glacier, a full 20000ft below where you lost your crampon.
+You sail through the rarefied air, swiftly attaining terminal velocity.
+You keep descending at a steady 200kmph, until you hit a ridge at 7000ft, bounce off it and come to rest on the Qogir Glacier, a full 20000ft below where you lost your crampon.

 In all, the fall has taken approximately two minutes, give or take, not enough time to see your past flash by, the -50 windchill ensuring that you’re dead long before you hit the glacier and disappear into one of it’s many crevasses.

-High above the inching Qogir, sudden streaks of lightning blaze through the dusk.
-It starts snowing, the wind picking up speed till the snow is gusting horizontally.
+High above the inching Qogir, sudden streaks of lightning blaze through the dusk and it starts snowing, the wind picking up speed until the snow is gusting horizontally.
 In minutes, the world turns into a wall of thick white.

 The Savage is celebrating.
 The Savage doesn’t like you.
 And by the time the night is done, the Savage won’t leave any traces.